 Tools used by financial advisers

 Part of the job of a financial adviser is to help clients with retirement planning.
 This means looking into the future.
-The adviser need to be able to predict whether or not a client’s spending is sustainable throughout retirement.
+Advisers need tools that help them assess whether a client’s spending appears sustainable under different assumptions.
 Given the inevitable uncertainties, you might assume that professionals would all be using tools that take uncertainty into account.
 But a 2018 article in FT Adviser reported that 42% of the advisers surveyed relied on deterministic cashflow modelling tools.
 Such tools ignore uncertainty, and try to predict the future exactly.
 For example, such a tool might assume that stocks will grow at a rate of 8% a year; not as an average, but as a fixed growth rate.
 Another typical feature of deterministic tools is that you need to tell it how many years your money needs to last; in other words how long you’re going to live.

 On the plus side, deterministic tools are simple to understand.
-But on the minus side, they’re just wrong!
-If you put in realistic averages for things like growth rates, inflation rates and life expectancy, a deterministic tool will predict an over-optimistic future.
+On the minus side, they can give a misleading impression of certainty.
+If you put in realistic averages for things like growth rates, inflation rates and life expectancy, a deterministic tool can produce projections that appear over‑optimistic.
 Some advisers try to compensate for this by making pessimistic assumptions, like trimming growth rates, or inflating life expectancies.
-But this is just guesswork.
+But this approach relies heavily on guesswork.

 Project rather than predict